Colonization: Israel

+Beginning in the late 19th century, the Zionist movement began laying the demographic and institutional foundations for the establishment of the State of Israel in 1948 by pursuing the colonization of Palestine through Jewish immigration, land acquisition, and permanent settlement.

+Whether this process should be classified as colonialism, and more specifically within the modern theoretical framework of settler colonialism, is the subject of scholarly debate.
+One body of scholarship classifies Zionism as a settler-colonial movement.
+Another strand of scholarship qualifies the settler-colonial classification, acknowledging that Zionism involved colonization or had colonial characteristics while distinguishing it from conventional colonialism because it lacked an imperial metropole and was not organized to exploit another territory on behalf of a mother country.
+A separate, more categorical position rejects the colonial classification outright.

 Indonesia

 The transmigration program is an initiative of the Indonesian government to move landless people from densely populated areas of Java, but also to a lesser extent from Bali and Madura, to less populous areas of the country including Papua, Kalimantan, Sumatra, and Sulawesi.

 Papua New Guinea

-In 1884 Britain declared a protective order over South East New Guinea, establishing an official colony in 1888.
+In 1884, Britain declared a protective order over South East New Guinea, establishing an official colony in 1888.
 Germany however, annexed parts of the North.
 This annexation separated the entire region into the South, known as "The Territory of Papua" and North, known as "German New Guinea".

 Philippines

-Due to marginalization produced by continuous Resettlement Policy, by 1969, political tensions and open hostilities developed between the Government of the Philippines and Moro Muslim rebel groups in Mindanao.
+Due to marginalization produced by continuous Resettlement Policy, by 1969, political tensions and open hostilities developed between the government of the Philippines and Moro Muslim rebel groups in Mindanao.

+Russian-occupied territories

+Settler colonization has been documented in Russian-occupied territories of Ukraine and passportization in Russian-occupied territories in Georgia.

+Western Sahara

+Some scholars view that Moroccan settlers are settler colonizing Moroccan-occupied Western Sahara, including through the Green March.